TheDammedGamer/DocStoreAPI/README.md

 ## To-Do (MVP)
-- [x] Implement Move on `DocumentController`
+- [x] Implement Move on `DocumentController`.
-- [x] Implement a Security Controller(s) to Manage Groups, ACEs and Buisness Areas.
+- [x] Implement a Security Controller(s) to Manage `Groups`, `ACE`s and `BuisnessArea`s.
-- [x] Add ACE state of 'Supervisor' to manage permissions
+- [x] Add ACE state of `Supervisor` to manage permissions by Buisness Area.
-- [x] Inject Admin Groups via Config
+- [x] Inject Admin Groups via Config.
-- [x] Implement Admin or 'Supervisor' Check on Security Controller(s)
+- [x] Implement Admin or 'Supervisor' Check on Security Controller(s).
 - [ ] Implement Metadata filtering on `DocumentMetadataController.Put` & `DocumentMetadataController.Post` to ensure generated values aren't being overwritten and document names are updated when nessacary.
 (Partially Completed)
-	- [x] Add User Edit Metod to limit the properties that can be edited by Put
+	- [x] Add User Edit Metod to limit the properties that can be edited by Put.
-	- [ ] Verify Post Data and strip Generated Data
+	- [ ] Verify Post Data and strip Generated Data.
-- [x] Update User Is authorsed by Buisness Area to support Admins
+- [x] Update User Is authorised by Buisness Area to support Admins.
-- [ ] Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`
+- [ ] Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.
 	- [ ] Use a class passed as the body to store the search Data with Queries for the Pagination etc
 - [ ] Add a Client library.
 - [ ] Add an example WPF app.